-The perfect autumnal treat – this vegan pumpkin chocolate chip bread is all you need to get you through a dreary, cold and rainy day!
+The perfect autumnal treat – this pumpkin bread recipe is all you need to get you through a dreary, cold and rainy day!
 It’s so easy to put together and made with healthier ingredients.

 To be completely honest, I only got into baking with pumpkin recently.
 Apart from the pumpkin spice lattes that pop up in coffee shops around October time, pumpkin in general isn’t a big thing in the UK.
 Pumpkin puree isn’t regularly available in supermarkets, although it’s easy to find online.
 That’s why I’ve never really felt the urge to bake with it.